greymatter2201/SCB10X-Bank/README.md

 * Transfer ERC20 by Account Name
 * Multiple ERC20 Transfer by Account Name
 * 1% fee for transfers to account names not owned by caller
+* Able to work with and keep balance of any ERC20 Contract (Not implemented on the frontend)

 ### Dependencies